Our Golf Instructors

 Finlay Young has been a fully qualified member of the British PGA since 2004 and holds Class “A” membership with the PGA of Canada.
 Originally from Edinburgh, Scotland, he began his PGA training at the prestigious Royal Winchester Golf Club in 2000 before accepting a position as the Head of Instruction at one of Greater London’s busiest driving ranges in 2005.
 Throughout his many years of coaching, he has helped golfers of all skill levels from beginners to European Tour players, achieve their playing goals.
 In 2011, Finlay moved to the Okanagan and is happy to call Kelowna home.

-Now into his second year on the instructional staff at the Harvest Golf Club, Finlay is looking forward to building on last year with more instructional offerings for all skill levels.
-When not teaching others, you will find Finlay on the range working on his own game as he enjoys playing a competitive schedule throughout the season.
+Now into his fourth year on the instructional staff at the Harvest Golf Club, Finlay is looking forward to continuing to work with existing students while building on last year with more instructional offerings for all skill levels.
+When not teaching others, you will find Finlay on the range working on his own game as he's a competitor on the Interior PGA & BCPGA circuit.
+He enjoys playing a competitive schedule throughout the season.

 A graduate of the San Diego Golf Academy, Bruce began his career in his hometown of Edmonton, Alberta at a very young age.
 He first worked at his home club, the Broadmoor Golf Club in Sherwood Park, starting the old fashion way cleaning clubs and washing carts.
 He eventually moved to the Sherwood Park Golf Club working in the pro shop at the tender age of 16 while completing his studies in the US.
 He then joined the Leduc Golf Club as his first Assistant Professional position under Mr. Greg Pidlaski before moving to the Okanagan in a similar capacity at The Kelowna Golf & Country Club.
 After a brief stint at the Golf Range under Mr. Irving Taylor, he joined Sunset Ranch Golf Club where he remained for 18 years as the Director of Golf/Head Professional.